sahar-arshad/AI-Equity-Advisor/README.md

 6. <b>Ask AI Advisor</b> allows the user to have an instant guide on a matter of investment from an AI powered Stock Advisor.

    ![CHAT](https://github.com/Huma-Ameer10/2024-AI-Challenge-GenInstigators/assets/88269723/50ce3548-7cc4-477a-8d78-08d4037a21a6)

-## Feedback

-We value your feedback!
-If you have any query or suggestion, you may contact us at [gen.instigators@gmail.com](mailto:email@example.com).